manabu-hirano/logdrive/README.md

 # LogDrive

-LogDrive is surveillance and forensic analysis tools for Xen-based IaaS cloud environments.
+LogDrive is a collection of proactive data collection, surveillance, and forensic analysis tools for Xen-based Infrastructure-as-a-Service (IaaS) cloud environments.

 ## Getting Started